 Tapke worked at Procter and Gamble for over seven years, and after that, she was a research contractor for several pharmaceutical companies.
-Now, she’s a clinical trial consultant to Cincinnati Children’s Hospital.
-She serves as secretary of the NBIA board and has the thankless job of writing up the board’s minutes.
+She is now retired and stepped down from the board in 2017, but continues to serve as secretary and an officer of the organization, and has the thankless job of writing up the board’s minutes.

-Tapke lives with her husband, Tom, and enjoys kayaking and cycling.
-They have a lakeside vacation home and dream of retiring there.
+Tapke lives with her husband, Tom, and enjoys kayaking and cycling at their lakeside vacation home.

-Rick Tifone of Gibsonia, Pa., has served on the NBIA Disorders Association board since 2011 and is its treasurer.
+Rick Tifone of Gibsonia, Pa., served on the NBIA Disorders Association board from 2011 until 2018.
+His current role is treasurer.
 He also leads the board’s strategic planning process and makes sure the board members stay on track with their commitments to complete tasks outlined in the plan.